Introduction to Frame Data

 When two players in a match are both moving around without using any attacks, they are in neutral frames, meaning neither player is at a frame advantage or disadvantage.
-When a move is used, the attacker will then be at neutral frames (0), plus (+) frames (frame advantage) or minus (-) frames (frame disadvantage) depending on the move's properties.
-To demonstrate this more clearly, we will use Kazumi and Heihachi Mishima as examples.
+When a move is used, the attacker will then be at plus (+) frames, neutral frames (0) or minus (-) frames depending on the move's properties.

 Before illustrating these situations, it is worth knowing that in most cases, a character's fastest move is 10 frames (i10), meaning the move takes 10 frames (or one sixth of a second) to connect with the opponent.
 In Tekken 7, the exceptions to this rule are Master Raven and Ling Xiaoyu, whose fastest moves are i8, as well as Geese (i9) and Yoshimitsu (i6).

-Heihachi's 1 is +1 on block.
-This means that if blocked, any follow-up move will come out 1 frame before Kazumi's move (in this and the next 2 cases, both are following up with i10 moves).
+- Heihachi's 1 is +1 on block.
+This means that if blocked, any follow-up will come out 1 frame before Kazumi's (in this and the next 2 cases, both are following up with i10 jabs).

-Heihachi's 1, 2 is -1 on block.
-This means that if blocked, any follow-up move will come out 1 frame after Kazumi's move.
+- Heihachi's 1, 2 is -1 on block.
+This means that if blocked, any follow-up will come out 1 frame after Kazumi's.

-Heihachi's 2 is 0 on block.
-This means that if blocked, any follow-up move will trade with Kazumi's move, as long as both moves have the same start up frames (are as fast as each other).
+- Heihachi's 2 is 0 on block.
+This means that if blocked, any follow-up will trade with Kazumi's, so long as both moves have the same start-up (are as fast as each other).

-Being in plus frames does not guarantee that your follow-up moves will connect before your opponent, and being in minus frames does not guarantee that your opponent's follow-up moves will connect before yours.
-While your moves will come out sooner in plus frames and later in minus frames, the start-up (speed) of the moves will determine who will get hit (if both you and your opponent attack).
-To illustrate this, Josie Rizal will block Marshall Law's 1 and follow-up with 1, 2, 2 (i10) to counter Law's 4 and 3, 4.
+Being plus does not guarantee that your follow-ups will connect before your opponent's, and being minus does not guarantee that your opponent's follow-ups will connect before yours.
+While your moves will come out sooner in plus frames and later in minus frames, the start-up (speed) of the moves ultimately determines who will get hit (if both you and your opponent attack).

 - The start-up of Law's 4 at +1 = i11 - 1 = i10.